 13. Havana, Cuba

-Havana’s colorful colonial architecture is an integral part of the city’s identity.
+Havana’s colourful colonial architecture is an integral part of the city’s identity.
 In fact, it takes Havana’s topical vibrancy up a notch!
-Even though the city is slowly though steadily shifting to modernity, it’s old school Art-Deco buildings continue to stand strongly as a reminder of its past.
+Even though the city is slowly though steadily shifting to modernity, it’s old school Art-Deco buildings continue to stand strong as a reminder of its past.

 14. Menton, France

-A postcard-worthy town in the French Riviera, Menton has been a favorite of many famous personalities, including Queen Victoria.
-With its bright colorful buildings, romantic landscapes, stunning beaches and year-round pleasant weather, it’s not hard to understand why Katherine Mansfield was inspired to pen her novels here or Winston Churchill took to painting landscapes in this cozy town.
-Some like Aubrey Beardley, never bothered to leave at all.
+A postcard-worthy town in the French Riviera, Menton has been a favourite of many famous personalities, including Queen Victoria.
+With its bright colourful buildings, romantic landscapes, stunning beaches and year-round pleasant weather, it’s not hard to understand why Katherine Mansfield was inspired to pen her novels here or Winston Churchill took to painting landscapes in this cosy town.
+Some like Aubrey Beardsley, never bothered to leave at all.

 15. Jodhpur, India

-Jodhpur’s nickname, ‘the Blue City’ gives away it’s claim to fame.
-The city’s historic old town is dotted with little blue houses and towering above them on a hill is the city’s famed fort, Mehrangarh.
+Jodhpur’s nickname, ‘the Blue City’ gives away it claims to fame.
+The city’s historic old town is dotted with little blue houses and towering above them on a hill in the city’s famed fort, Mehrangarh.
 Local legend goes that houses were painted blue to distinguish the high-caste Brahmin quarter from the rest of the city.

 16. Portmeirion, Wales

-At Portmeirion, you might be forgiven to think you’re in some colorful Italian village.
+At Portmeirion, you might be forgiven to think you’re in some colourful Italian village.
 After all, this teeny-weeny Welsh coastal town was modelled after Italian villages.
-Built in 1925, the village is a brainchild of an eccentric architect called Sir Bertram Clough Williams-Ellis.
+Built-in 1925, the village is a brainchild of an eccentric architect called Sir Bertram Clough Williams-Ellis.
 It’s quirky, vibrant architecture, surrounded by over 70-acres of woodlands and miles of coastal walks ensures that the village attracts its share of visitors.